Start

 Change code, use QuickFixes!

 After checking carefully all the possibilities above, maybe you decide to change your code.
-Click on the marker to see QuickFixes's to change code: It is possible to change several problems at once using quick fix dialog.
+Click on the marker to see QuickFixes's to change code:- Delete code: When UCDetector tells you that there are no references

 Ignore code